dmitrykokh/foodgram-project-react/README.md

 [infra/example.env](./infra/example.env)

-To run CI, the DOCKER_USERNAME=guguruge variable must be present in the Github secrets environment
+To run CI, the DOCKER_USERNAME=example variable must be present in the Github secrets environment

 ## Project launching: